Ayotte presses her case against Internet sales tax proposal

 A proposed Internet sales tax that just moved a step closer to becoming reality is “unworkable and unfair” and would turn New Hampshire’s e-commerce businesses into tax collectors for cash-strapped states, according to U.S. Sen. Kelly Ayotte, who has emerged as one of the most vocal opponents of the measure.

-On Thursday, the New Hampshire Republican held meetings at her Manchester and Portsmouth offices with New Hampshire e-tailers to discuss their concerns with the proposed legislation.
+On Thursday, Ayotte held meetings in her Manchester and Portsmouth offices with New Hampshire e-tailers to discuss their concerns with the proposed legislation.